wifisensing/PicoScenes-Manual/source/scenarios.rst

 Two AX200/AX210 NICs with Monitor Mode + Packet Injection with MCS and Antenna Selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 PicoScenes allows users to specify the MCS value and Tx/Rx antenna selection for AX200/AX210.
-To demonstrate it, we change the commands of the :ref:`ax200-monitor-injection`.
+To demonstrate this, we will modify the commands for the :ref:`ax200-monitor-injection` scenario.

-Now, on the first computer, if we want to only use the 1-st antenna for Rx, we change the command to
+On the first computer, if you want to use only the 1st antenna for Rx, modify the command as follows:

     .. code-block:: bash

         PicoScenes "-d debug -i 3 --mode logger --rxcm 1 --plot"

-    The additional ``--rxcm 1`` means *setting the Rx chainmask to 1*.
-The ``--rxcm`` is a common option available for all supported frontend models (COTS NICs and SDR models). *rxcm* is specified in bit-wise style: 1 for using the 1-st antenna for Rx, 2 for using the 2-nd antenna for Rx, 3 for using the first 2 antennas for Rx, 4 for using the 3-rd antenna for Rx, 5 for using the 1-st and 3-rd antennas for Rx...
+The additional ``--rxcm 1`` option sets the Rx chainmask to 1, indicating the use of the 1st antenna for Rx.
+The ``--rxcm`` option allows you to specify the antenna selection using a bit-wise style: 1 for the 1st antenna, 2 for the 2nd antenna, 3 for the first 2 antennas, 4 for the 3rd antenna, 5 for the 1st and 3rd antennas, and so on.

-On the second computer, if we want to only use the 2-nd antenna for Tx and specify the MCS to 5, we change the command to
+On the second computer, if you want to use only the 2nd antenna for Tx and specify the MCS value as 5, modify the command as follows:

     .. code-block:: bash

         PicoScenes "-d debug -i 4 --mode injector --preset TX_CBW_160_HESU --repeat 1e5 --delay 5e3 --txcm 2 --mcs 5"

-    The additional ``--txcm 2`` means *setting the Tx chainmask to 2*.
-The ``--txcm`` option has the identical meaning as of ``--rxcm`` except for transmission. ``--mcs 5`` sets the Tx MCS to 5.
+The additional ``--txcm 2`` option sets the Tx chainmask to 2, indicating the use of the 2nd antenna for Tx.
+The ``--txcm`` option has the same value style as `--rxcm`, but for transmission.
+The `--mcs 5` option sets the Tx MCS to 5.

-Now, if you want to measure the largest CSI measurement with 160 MHz bandwidth and 2x2 MIMO.
-Commands need some more changes.
-On the first computer, in order to receive 2x2 MIMO frames, you have to restore to using 2 antennas for Rx.
-You can explicitly set ``--rxcm 3`` like below or just remove the ``--rxcm`` option which restores to the default of using ``--rxcm 3``.
+If you want to measure the largest CSI with 160 MHz bandwidth and 2x2 MIMO, further modifications are required.
+On the first computer, to receive 2x2 MIMO frames, you need to use 2 antennas for Rx.
+You can explicitly set ``--rxcm 3`` as shown below or just remove the `--rxcm` option, which defaults to using ``--rxcm 3``:

     .. code-block:: bash

         PicoScenes "-d debug -i 3 --mode logger --rxcm 3 --plot"

-On the second computer, in order to transmit 2x2 MIMO frames, you also have to restore to using 2 antennas for Tx.
-You can explicitly set ``--txcm 3`` like below or just remove the ``--txcm`` option which restores to the default of using ``--txcm 3``.
+On the second computer, to transmit 2x2 MIMO frames, you also need to use 2 antennas for Tx.
+You can explicitly set ``--txcm 3``` as shown below or just remove the ``--txcm``` option, which defaults to using ``--txcm 3```:

     .. code-block:: bash

         PicoScenes "-d debug -i 4 --mode injector --preset TX_CBW_160_HESU --repeat 1e5 --delay 5e3 --mcs 5 --sts 2"

-    The additional ``--sts 2`` means *setting the Space-Time Stream (STS) to 2*.
+The additional ``--sts 2`` option sets the Space-Time Stream (STS) to 2, indicating to use two antennas to transmit 2x2 MIMO frames.

 CSI Measurement using NI USRP or HackRF One SDR
 --------------------------------------------------

 PicoScenes can drive a SDR to transmit 802.11a/g/n/ac/ax/be format frames, receive frames and measure CSI data in real-time.
-The usage is very similar to that of COTS NICs.
+Moreover, the usage is similar to that of COTS NICs, significantly simplify the efforts to adopt SDR devices in Wi-Fi ISAC research.

-embeds a high-performance software implementation of the 802.11a/g/n/ac/ax/be Tx/Rx baseband signal processing flow.

 between the SDR driver and high-level `Frontend` abstraction.
 In this way, for the higher level plugins, SDR are just the same as commercial Wi-Fi NICs.
 From the perspective of the PicoScenes command line interface, All you need to do to switch from commercial Wi-Fi NICs-based measurement to the SDR devices-based measurement is to replace the NIC ID to USRP ID, e.g., ``-i 3`` to ``-i usrp192.168.10.2``. `This rules applies to all the above measurement scenarios`.
 In the following, we only list several measurement scenarios exclusive to SDR-based frontends.